 Immerse yourself in Colorado's nature in Colorado Springs

-If the hustle and noise of cities isn't your style, then the Cheyenne Mountain Resort in Colorado Springs is the place for you.
-Set on the outskirts of Colorado Springs, this resort is picture perfect and will be a great welcome to the Rocky Mountains.
+If the hustle and noise of cities isn't your style, then The Lodge at Flying Horse is the place for you.
+Set on the outskirts of Colorado Springs, this lodge is picture-perfect and will be a great welcome to the Rocky Mountains.

-You should plan to spend at least two nights here because there is so much to do in the resort - your on-site entertainment options include tennis courts, a sailing lake, a championship golf course, swimming pools, and a spa.
+You should plan to spend at least two nights here because there is so much to do here - including enjoying the two private golf courses designed by Tom Weiskopf.
+There is also a European resort-style golf clubhouse.

 Things to see on a road trip from Austin to Denver